Repository Config

 branch-protections[*].patterns

-The branch name pattern that the protection rule will apply to.
-Due to the GitHub implementation this pattern must be specified using fnmatch syntax.
+The branch name pattern to apply the rule to.
+Due to the GitHub implementation this pattern you must specify this using fnmatch syntax.
 From GitHub documentation:

 You can create a rule for all current and future branches in your repository with the wildcard syntax